Ballajura railway station: Description

 Ballajura station is in Whiteman, a north-western suburb of Perth, Western Australia, just outside the eastern boundary of Ballajura.
 The region is bounded by Tonkin Highway to the west, Marshall Road to the south, and Beechboro Road North to the east and north.
 The station is on the Ellenbrook line, which is owned by the Public Transport Authority, a state government agency.
 It is part of the Transperth system.
 The adjacent stations are Whiteman Park station to the east and Noranda station to the south.
 The station is within fare zone two.

 Ballajura station has a 150 m island platform, long enough for a B-series or C-series train.
 The platform is linked to the north and south by a concourse bridge, which is connected to ground level by lifts and stairs, with provisions for escalators to be built in the future.
 The platform was initially planned to be in a cutting below ground level with the entrance at the concourse level, but this was changed so that the platform is at ground level.
 Ballajura station was designed to architecturally fit in with the other four stations on the Ellenbrook branch, using the same design language, particularly with the roof geometry and materials used.
 At the southern entrance is a 12-stand bus interchange and a car park with 1,100 bays.
 Road access to the station is via Beechboro Road North.
 Other facilities include a bike shelter, kiosk, and toilets.
 The station is fully wheelchair accessible.

-As of the time of construction, the Ballajura station site is vacant rural land, with the nearest residential and industrial areas on the other side of Tonkin Highway and/or Marshall Road.
+Before construction, the Ballajura station site was vacant rural land, with the nearest residential and industrial areas on the other side of Tonkin Highway and/or Marshall Road.
 The land is state owned, and is planned to be redeveloped by the Western Australian Planning Commission.
-The Ballajura Station Precinct Structure Plan is being created to determine how the area will develop, with a draft plan expected to be released in 2024.
-So far, the only development in the area has been a film studio, which started construction in January 2024.
+The Ballajura Station Precinct Structure Plan was created to determine how the area will develop, with a draft plan released in 2024.
+The first planned development in the area was the Perth Film Studios, a screen production facility, which started construction in January 2024 and was opened in January 2026.

 To the west of the station, on the other side of Tonkin Highway, is the residential area of Ballajura, which will be connected to the station by a footbridge across the highway.
 To the south and south-east, on the other side of Marshall Road, are the residential areas of Beechboro and Bennett Springs.
 To the south-west, on the other side of Marshall Road and Tonkin Highway, is the industrial area of Malaga.
 To the east is Whiteman Park, a nature reserve and tourism destination.